mansivagarwal/mansivagarwal.github.io/index.md

 * * *
 ## Work Experience
+**Rival Analytics, Washington, USA**                                                       _Feb 2021- Sep 2021_

+Data Science Intern: (Python)

+* Working with Python code to scrape data from openly available sources on the internet
+* Curate a list of available data sources and build solutions to capture the data
+* Analyzing structured and unstructured data to support client deliverables
+* Application of NLP techniques to gain insight from unstructured data sources and building dashboard solution

 **BhaktiVedanta Hospital and Research Institute, India**                                                                        _Jul 2018- Mar 2019_

 Data Analyst Intern: Automated Healthcare Informatics on Service Management (Tableau, SQL)